 That day has arrived with the completion of the 500-Meter FAST Radio Telescope (aka.
 Tianyan, “Eye of Heaven”) in southwest China.
 Since it commenced operations, this observatory has vastly expanded the number of detected FRBs.
 In fact, according to research led by the National Astronomical Observatories of the Chinese Academy of Sciences (NAO/CAS), the observatory detected a total of 1,652 independent bursts from a single source in 47 days.

-The research, which recently appeared in the journal Nature, was conducted by researchers from the Commensal Radio Astronomy FAST Survey (CRAFTS) project.
+The research, which was recently published in the journal Nature, was conducted by researchers from the Commensal Radio Astronomy FAST Survey (CRAFTS) project.
 CRAFTS includes researchers from the Cornell Center for Astrophysics and Planetary Science, the Max-Planck-Institut für Radioastronomie, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), and multiple universities in China, Australia, and the U.S.

 To break this phenomenon down, FBRs are highly energetic, producing a year’s worth of Solar output in the space of milliseconds.
 In rare cases, astronomers have found bursts that were repeating in nature, which has allowed them to conduct follow-up studies.
 While the origin of these bursts is still unknown, possible explanations range from hyper-magnetized neutron stars and black holes to cosmic strings left over from the Big Bang and even alien transmissions!